 For lovers who like to mix things up, nothing can match the frisson of a masked ball.
 The world’s most decadent carnival takes place every February among the gilded domes and canal-lined piazzas of Venice.
 Don a Venetian mask, dress to the nines and submit to the hedonistic atmosphere: you’ll see gondola processions, elegant period costumes and outdoor theatre, leading up to the unmissable Grand Masked Ball (Gran Ballo delle Maschere).

-Global set-jetting for TV addicts
+For TV addicts

 Do you nurture your love over Netflix, rather than nail-biting adventure?
 Unfurl yourselves from the sofa and go set-jetting.
 Your future square-eyed nights in will have an extra piquancy, knowing you gazed up at the scowling castles of Northern Ireland that featured in Game of Thrones, or strode the same Washington, DC streets as the Machiavellian movers and shakers in House of Cards.

-Carcassonne, France, for medieval romantics
+For medieval romantics